 What to Pack for a Cruise?
 All the Stuff Above

 Packing for a trip seems like a no-brainer, and generally speaking, it is, but cruises are altogether unique.
 Since I know that first time cruisers rarely understand all the ins and outs of cruising, I decided this “what to pack” post would be of help to them, especially.
 So what do you think?
 Did I miss any lesser known cruise items?
 What special items do you make a point of packing for a cruise?

-This post is part of my Cruise Month Series.
+This what to pack for a cruise post is part of my Cruise Series.
 To read the other posts start here: